maxwolf621/AZ/az-104/Test/EntraId.md

 You can verify your custom domain name by using the following steps in order:

 :one: Provision an Microsoft Entra Directory
 - Sign in to the Azure portal for your directory, using an account with the Owner role for the subscription.
-The person who creates the tenant is automatically the Global administrator for that tenant.
-The Global administrator can add additional administrators to the tenant.
+- The person who creates the tenant is automatically the Global administrator for that tenant.
+- **The Global administrator can add additional administrators to the tenant**.

-:two: Add Tutorialsdojo.com to Microsoft Entra ID.
+:two: Add `Tutorialsdojo.com` to Microsoft Entra ID.
 - After you create your directory, you can add your custom domain name.
 Head over to your Microsoft Entra ID resource and look for custom domain names and click add custom domain and enter `tutorialsdojo.com` as the domain name